Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Application to EWAS

 \subsection{Differing levels of nonlinearity and sparsity}

-To analyze the data we fit a treatment model and an outcome model under each of the three levels of flexibility that we used in the simulation study.
-This includes a linear function of the covariates, three degree of freedom splines, and Gaussian processes.
-For each data set we looked at the WAIC of both the treatment and outcome model, and used the model with the minimum WAIC.
-Figure \ref{fig:NHANESwaic} shows histograms of the ratio of the WAIC values with the minimum WAIC within a given dataset across the three models.
-A value of one indicates that a particular model had the best WAIC, while larger values indicate worse fits to the data.
-We see that for the treatment model, the Gaussian process prior is selected more than any other model and most of the values in the histogram are less than 1.05.
-Linear models do the next best and have the lowest WAIC for a number of datasets.
-For the outcome model, the linear model does best, followed by the Gaussian process prior and spline model, which do similarly well.
-Overall, these plots suggest that different amounts of flexibility were required in these analyses, and our flexible approach might be more accurately depicting the true data generating processes.
+We estimate the exposure response curves for all 42 analyses using our estimator for continuous treatments discussed in \cref{subsec:sims_continuous}.
+First, for each data set we fit a treatment and an outcome model under the three levels of flexibility: a linear function of the covariates, three degree of freedom splines, and Gaussian processes, and used the model with the minimum WAIC.
+Figure \ref{fig:NHANESwaic} shows histograms of the ratio of the WAIC values with the minimum WAIC within a given data set across the three models.
+A value of one indicates that a particular model had the smallest WAIC for a given data set, while larger values indicate worse fits to the data.
+For the treatment model, the Gaussian process prior is selected more than any other model and most of the values are less than 1.05.
+For the outcome model, the linear model is chosen most often across data sets, followed by the Gaussian process prior and spline model.
+Overall, these plots suggest that different amounts of flexibility are required across data sets, and an estimation strategy like ours which accommodates non-linear data generating processes is necessary for evaluating effects of all the environmental agents.

-We also examine the extent to which our sparsity inducing priors reduced the dimension of the covariate space.
-While our models provide posterior inclusion probabilities, we can report a binary assessment of a variable's importance by reporting whether the posterior inclusion probability is greater than 0.5.
+We also examine the extent to which our sparsity inducing priors reduced the dimension of the covariate space by studying the covariates' posterior inclusion probabilities.
 Figure \ref{fig:NHANESwaic} shows the percentage of covariates that have a posterior inclusion probability greater than 0.5 in the treatment and outcome models.
-It is clear that the spike and slab priors greatly reduce the number of covariates in both models as all datasets have less than 30\% of the covariates in the models, and many less than 10\%.
-Not shown in the figure is that there are even fewer covariates included in both models, indicating that there is not a lot of strong confounding within these datasets.
-This is further supported by the fact that many of the estimated exposure response curves are very similar to the curves one would get by not controlling for any covariates.
+The spike and slab priors greatly reduced the number of covariates included in each model, with less than 30\% of the covariates having posterior inclusion probabilities larger than 0.5 across data sets, and many less than 10\%.
+Not shown in the figure is that there are even fewer covariates included in {\it both models}, providing evidence of only weak confounding by observed variables within these data sets.
+This is further supported by the fact that many of the estimated exposure response curves are very similar to the curves one would obtain by not controlling for any covariates.